 If the attraction effect is still not significant given these two tests, then the paper is an important contribution provided those provided those tests are included.
 However, if a reliable attraction is found, then there is a valuable paper that identifies the magnitude of the attraction effect and contexts in which it is stronger or weaker.
 In particular, it may happen that attraction effect becomes diminishes where target-decoy similarity is less or where the respondent are more familiar with the stimuli.

+We agree that this is an interesting point.
+Even though we did not find evidence of a significant attraction effect in either of the two analyses outlined above, we still examine this suggestion.
 To control for the effect of these potential confounds, we included these variables (familiarity with the movies/target-decoy similarity rating) in our main regression model (Model 2 in Table 1).
 It is also important to run the analysis across all the data while adjusting errors to account for within person association.
 Currently, it is not clear precisely how the authors performed their analysis.

+We thank the reviewer for pointing out our lack of clarity in the text.
 To account for within-subject variability, we used a mixed effects regression framework with subject-specific intercepts.
-We have now made this clearer in the text.
+We have now made this clearer.

 Reviewer 2